raiment-studios/monorepo/README.md

 ## What is the Raiment?

-**Raiment is an adventure game, akin the classics such as Sierra Online's original King's Quest, set in an open procedural world that borrows inspiration from the ambitions of Bethesda's Daggerfall.
-Set in a pixelated, voxel-based world, Raiment is designed ot be equally enjoyable to play as it is to contribute to.**
+**Raiment is an adventure game borrowing from the tradition of classics such as Sierra Online's original King's Quest and mixing in the expansiveness of promised from Bethesda's Daggerfall.
+Pixelated, voxel-based arts gives Raiment a unique visual style.
+It is a game designed ot be equally enjoyable to play as it is to contribute to.**

 https://user-images.githubusercontent.com/65878718/162589896-58fd3b08-50e6-49df-ac4d-e45653a95dbb.mp4